shiraz-it/chomp/README.md

   How to get started with this project?
   -----------
   This project doesn't have any requirements, it uses only basic python packages- Tkinter, random, and regex.

-  All you need to do to play is clone and run!
+  All you need to do to play is clone and run.
+Enjoy!